Taryn fills us in on Recovery From Vaginal Birth, and shares what no one else is likely to tell you!

 If you’d like to know more about returning to running and high impact sport, please see our blog called ‘What You Need To Know About Your Return To High Impact Exercise After Childbirth’.

-Many thanks to physiotherapist Jess Vanson for collaboration on this article.
+Many thanks to physiotherapist Jessica Vanson for collaboration on this article.